-The provisions in the CIPFA/LASAAC Code of Practice of Local Authority Accounting 2022/23 and the Financial Reporting Council's Practice Note 10 in respect of going concern reporting requirements reflect the economic and statutory environment in which local authorities operate.
+The provisions in the CIPFA/LASAAC Code of Practice of Local Authority Accounting 2023/24 and the Financial Reporting Council's Practice Note 10 in respect of going concern reporting requirements reflect the economic and statutory environment in which local authorities operate.
 These provisions confirm that, as authorities cannot be created or dissolved without statutory prescription, they must prepare their financial statements on a going concern basis of accounting.
 Local authorities carry out functions essential to the local community and are themselves revenue-raising bodies (with limits on their revenue-raising powers arising only at the discretion of central government).
-If an authority were in financial difficulty, the prospects are thus that alternative arrangements might be made by central government either for the continuation of the services it provides or for assistance with the recovery of a deficit over more than one financial year and indeed, correspondence from DLUHC during Covid-19 is supportive of this approach.
+If an authority were in financial difficulty, the prospects are thus that alternative arrangements might be made by central government either for the continuation of the services it provides or for assistance with the recovery of a deficit over more than one financial year and indeed, recent action taken by Government in respect of a number of authorities experiencing financial difficulties is supportive of this approach.
 As a result of this, it would not therefore be appropriate for local authority financial statements to be provided on anything other than a going concern basis.
 Accounts drawn up under the Code therefore assume that a local authority's services will continue to operate for the foreseeable future.

-As part of its budget setting for 2023/24 and the updating of its Medium Term Finance Plan (MTFP) the Authority has assessed the likely impact of inflation on its financial position and performance during 2023/24 and beyond.
+As part of its budget setting for 2024/25 and the updating of its Medium Term Finance Plan (MTFP) the Authority has assessed the likely impact of inflation on its financial position and performance during 2024/25 and beyond.